 August is Motorsports Awareness Month!
-Farmers Insurance is here to help you get the coverage you need for your specialty and recreational vehicles!
+We’re here to help you get the coverage you need for your specialty and recreational vehicles!
 We know not all “off-road” activities are equal, and we have coverage for most!
-Our Off-Road Vehicle policies cover: snowmobiles, dirt bikes, dune buggies, golf carts, and ATVs.
+Our off-road vehicle policies cover: snowmobiles, dirt bikes, dune buggies, golf carts, and ATVs.
 We can also help you tailor your policy to your off-road needs!
 Farmers offers optional add-ons like increased liability limits, transport trailer coverage, and optional equipment coverage.

 Motorsport vehicles of all kinds can be dangerous if operators don’t keep safety at the forefront of their mind.
 Here are a few basic safety tips to review before hitting the road: